SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 or "For the current document only."

-dictionary Details:
+Dictionary Details:

-your name, town, etc. to the list, you will want to increase the word count.
+The number at the top is the word count.
+This make the program work more efficiently.
+Therefore when you add your name, town, etc. to the list, you will want to increase the word count.

 Affix file.